carboneio/carbone/doc/webserver.md

 - [Before/After render](#Before/After-Render)
 - [Authentication (Get Public Key)](#Authentication-(Get-Public-Key))

-To override them, it is recommanded to create a seperate NodeJS repository.
+To override them, it is recommended to create a separate NodeJS repository.

 ```bash
 # Create a separate folder